fsn-dev/awesome-fusion/README.md

 ## Dapps

-- [WeDeFi](https://www.wedefi.com/) - A decentralized finance dapp for iOS and Android.
+- [Chainge](https://chainge.finance/) - A decentralized finance dapp.
 - [Anyswap](https://anyswap.exchange/) - A decentralized exchange where you can trade not just ERC-20 tokens, but coins and tokens from any other blockchain protocols, including Ethereum and Bitcoin.

 ## Interfaces